han120cm/mock-flask-app/README.md

 ## Features

-- **CDN Region Detection**: Automatically detects and displays which CDN region is serving content
+- **CDN Region Detection**: Automatically detects and displays which CDN region is serving content (using GCore GeoDNS)
 - **Media Archive**: Browse images and videos organized by categories
-- **Real-time CDN Info**: Shows current CDN region with flag emoji and descriptive name
+- **Real-time CDN Info**: Shows current CDN region with flag emoji and descriptive name ( in progress )
-- **Debug Tools**: Built-in debugging endpoints to verify CDN functionality
+- **Debug Tools**: Built-in debugging endpoints to verify CDN functionality ( in progress )

 ## CDN Configuration